mysterioux/gatsby-chrisblog/content/pages/projects.md

 __tag__: **web, service**

 # TopMe
-TopMe is an e-wallet system that was developed for the liberian market.
+TopMe is an e-wallet system that is been developed for the liberian market.
 It's sole purpose is to provide flexibility for the exchange of goods and services.
 It provides the platform for users to transfer, send, and receive cash seamlessly.
 It also allows users to purchase goods or services through the platform.
 No more carrying around cash.

 Some of the features include:
 * Ability to transfer cash from your bank account to your e-wallet